gillianassi/TheWindWaker_Remake/README.md

-# The Legend of Zelda The Wind Waker Remake
+# The Legend of Zelda: The Wind Waker Remake
 In context of the course Graphics Programming 2, I received the opportunity to recreate any game of choice.
 To get a head start all students received a base engine called the Overlord Engine.
 This engine, however, lacked a lot of graphical functionalities which I had to implement myself.